Object Lab: Spring 2020 Classes

 Professor Scarlett Jang

-Moving chronologically and thematically, we survey the history of Asian art, chronologically and thematically, from the Bronze Age to the present day with an emphasis on India, China, and Japan.
+Moving chronologically and thematically, we survey the history of Asian art, from the Bronze Age to the present day with an emphasis on India, China, and Japan.
 A contextual approach helps us gain insight into the aesthetic, religious, and political ideas and cultural meanings conveyed by the works of art.
 We study both Buddha sculptures on the nearby pedestal and write an essay that closely compares the style, medium, and cultural references.

 Art History 308: African Art and the Western Museum